 2011VL Haarlem, Netherlands

 Please note!
-The practice is closed from the 17th until the 27th of February 2023.
+The practice is closed from the 23rd of December 2023 until the 8th of January of 2024.

 Treatment costs are determined by the Dutch Healthcare Authority [Nederlandse Zorgautoriteit, or NZa] and are adjusted every year.
 You will receive an invoice after each session.